*These are all things I actually use on vacation; they’re great gift ideas*

 8. A Good Suitcase

 I will never forget my first trip to Las Vegas when I had to carry my aunts heavy suitcases around the McCarran International Airport.
 Why?
 Because they didn’t have rollers!
-I’ve heard countless stories about airport nightmares and you can do a lot to prevent that.
+I’ve heard countless stories about airport nightmares, and really, you can do a lot to prevent that.
 Invest in a good suitcase that will make it through the “behind the scenes work” to get to your final destination.
-Think twice about really bright colors because dirt will show easily.
-At the same time, I doubt you want your plain old everyday black suitcases because they can be very hard to recognize at the airport conveyor belt (we always put a brightly colored ribbon on our suit cases.
+Think twice about really bright colors because dirt will show easily… but at the same time, I doubt you want your plain old everyday black suitcases because they can be very hard to recognize at the airport conveyor belt (we always put a brightly colored ribbon on our suitcases.
 When shopping, think “what is the most comfortable to carry/roll, which would allow me to stay the most organized and which suites my overall needs/wants the best”.
-Really want to splurge?
-Go top of the line with Louis Vuitton luggage.
+Those with an unlimited budget will want to go top of the line with Louis Vuitton luggage.
 What about putting locks on your suitcase?
-My aunt did this and unfortunately, they busted some of these cute little gold locks open and threw them away!
-Nothing I travel with is all that valuable anyway and if it is, I keep it in my carry on.
+My aunt did this and unfortunately, they busted some of these cute little golden locks open and threw them away!
+Nothing I travel with is all that valuable anyway, and if it is, I keep it in my carry on.
 Same goes with money!

 9. A Journal/Schedule/Guidebook

 Last but most certainly not least, I like to either keep a journal/notepad in my pocket where I can look at a preplanned schedule, confirmation #’s, or just to write down good experiences that you may want to reflect back on a few years later or stuff you want to tell others.
+My phone battery always has a chance of dying and the information I put into the notepad is so easily lost–that’s why I love writing it down the old-fashioned way.
 The notepad or the calendar within your phone is another great option for this.
-Having a schedule mapped out, giving a time and a place for most meals and places you want to be ensures you that you have time to do what you plan and that you don’t get home wishing you would have done more.
+Having a schedule mapped out and giving a time and a place for most meals and places you want to ensure you that you have time to do what you plan and that you don’t get home wishing you would have done more, are both important elements.
 Consider buying the latest guidebook for the place you’re visiting (or even an old one, check out your local used book store).
 It never hurts to be over prepared and it’s always nice to be able to flip through to the nitty gritty.
-U NEED 2 KNOW BEFORE U GO!

 10. I’ll let you decide…Did I mention everything?
-Do you agree with what was said?
-What do you like to bring on vacation?
 I’d love to hear your comments!